Interplay between time and energy in bosonic noisy quantum metrology: General framework

 While this bound is derived for noiseless Hamiltonian dynamics, it applies also in the presence of noise.
 In this case, it can typically be saturated for sufficiently small times, when the evolution is almost unitary.

-However, for most generic noise quadratic scaling with time occurs only at the beginning, while later it becomes linear.
+However, for most generic noise, quadratic scaling with time occurs only at the beginning, while for longer times the scaling of the QFI becomes linear.
 More formally, quadratic scaling for large times is possible if and only if the generator of the evolution cannot be expressed as a quadratic combination of Lindblad operators